mnevison/mp-tres/TESTING.md

 As of right now, the site has no known bugs.

 I didn't really experience any "bugs" during development - I experienced more "user error", which was typically solved using the flask default debugging tool.

+My main initial "headache" was related to the Database side of the project.
+Getting it off of the ground was a chore, but this was an error of my own making as I was trying to use 2 different projects that were very different as helpers - Credited in the README.md